-The list represents the original lien amounts.
+The lien lists are public lists available online.
+There are two lien lists: one represents delinquent individual taxes and the other represents delinquent business taxes.
+The lists identify the original lien amounts for any certified tax lien filed against an individual and/or business.
 The current tax owed may differ from the amount listed on the lien lists due to partial payments and/or additional interest and penalties.
-A list is updated monthly, therefore a satisfied lien will still appear on list until the update is published.
+The lists are updated monthly; therefore, a satisfied lien will still appear on the list until the next monthly update is published.

-Information on the list is limited to the individual or business name, city, county and state of the last known address for the tax delinquent; tax type, liability amount with the lien, docket number and lien filing date.
+The lien lists include the individual or business name, city/state/county of the last known address for the delinquent taxpayer, the lien total, docket number and lien filing (docket) date.

 Why are liens public?

-The department files liens in a county Prothonotary’s Office where the taxpayer resides or does business.
+The department files liens in the county Prothonotary’s Office where the taxpayer resides or does business.
 Liens, along with most other court records, are public documents.

 How to remove a lien for past-due tax?

-A lien is removed when the department receives confirmation the past-due liability is paid.
-That process can take approximately 45 days after the liability has been resolved.
+A lien is removed when the department receives confirmation that the past-due liability has been resolved.
+The lien satisfaction process will start approximately 45 days after the resolution has occurred.